Omar Ali Saifuddien Mosque: History

 The construction used 1500 ST of concrete and 700 ST of steel, with its foundation piles measuring between 80–120 ft.
 The mosque was completed in five years, and it was officially opened by the Sultan on 26 September 1958, in conjunction to his 42nd birthday celebration.
 Hassan Azhari sang the call to prayer at the mosque's opening.
 The opening ceremony was attended by Malay Sultans, state dignitaries, the Prime Minister and Deputy Prime Minister of Malaysia, the Governor General of Southeast Asia, and representatives from the British government, and it was notably the first news reported over the radio in the country at that time.

 Between 30 December 1959 and 3 January 1960, Anwar Musaddad gave several lectures in the mosque.
 The mosque's barge was inaugurated on 18 December 1967 in conjunction with the 1,400th anniversary of Nuzul Al-Quran.
 Prominent visitors to the mosque include Queen Elizabeth II in 1972, (Note: Accompanying the queen's visit were Prince Philip and Princess Anne.)
 Pierre Trudeau in 1983, Muhammad Zia-ul-Haq in the mid-1980s, Prince Salman bin Abdul Aziz in 1998, and Narendra Modi in 2024.

 During the construction of the Jame' Asr Hassanil Bolkiah Mosque, in January 1994 the first renovation of the mosque was completed, and involved the installation of air conditioning and decorative glass with verses from the Al-Quran on the small windows of the domes, some of which displayed the Asma' Allah al-Husna.
 The mosque's previous glassless windows allowed fresh air to circulate inside.

 The mosque has hosted a number of important occasions in Brunei's history, such as the 31 December 1983 mass thanksgiving prayer on the declaration of Independence Day.
 It remains the main venue for the solemnisation of royal weddings and mass prayers of gratitude on National Day.
-Among the notable royal marriages that have been solemnised in the mosque include Sultan Hassanal Bolkiah in 1965; Crown Prince Al-Muhtadee Billah in 2004; Princess Rashidah Sa'adatul Bolkiah in 1996; and Princess Majeedah Nuurul Bolkiah in 2007.
+Among the notable royal marriages that have been solemnised in the mosque include Sultan Hassanal Bolkiah in 1965; Crown Prince Al-Muhtadee Billah in 2004; Princess Rashidah Sa'adatul in 1996; and Princess Majeedah Nuurul in 2007.